gaohoward/arkmq-examples/operator/init/prometheus/README.md

-# ArtemisCloud Operator Custom Init Image Example - JDBC
+# ArtemisCloud Operator Custom Init Image Example - Prometheus Plugin

-This example demonstrates how to use custom init image to configure a broker instance deployed by [ActiveMQ Artemis broker operator](https://github.com/artemiscloud/activemq-artemis-operator) to run in a kubernetes/openshift cluster.
+This example demonstrates how to use [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) to collect metrics from brokers deployed by the artemiscloud operator.

-It configures a broker instance that uses [mysql](https://www.mysql.com/) database as it's persistence store.
+Note: The example requires [Artemis Prometheus Metrics Plugin](https://github.com/rh-messaging/artemis-prometheus-metrics-plugin).
+As the standard ActiveMQ Artemis distribution isn't shipped with it we use custom init image to install and configure it into the broker.

-This example should not be used in real productization environment.
+This example is for demonstration purpose only and is not intended to be used in a real productization environment.

 ## About ArtemisCloud Broker Operator Custom Init Image